A Unique Child

 For families, this may be their first experience of the SEN system, which increases the significance of ensuring it is a positive experience.

-• Information from the progress check at aged two should be shared between the child’s providers as standard practice.
+• We should share information from the progress check at aged two between the child’s providers as standard practice.

-This study has highlighted the fact that essential information from the progress check at age two is not always shared even though this may be in the interests of the child.
+This study has highlighted the fact that we don’t always share essential information from the progress check at age two, even though this may be in the interests of the child.

 This may be because of genuine concerns about not wishing to label children too early or about GDPR (General Data Protection Regulations).

-Regardless of the reason, Dr Curran makes the point that information should be shared between providers to ensure there are no delays in children accessing the support they need.
+Regardless of the reason, Dr Curran makes the point that we should share information between providers to ensure there are no delays in children accessing the support they need.

 Next Steps

-Early Years settings managers and SENCOs are encouraged to read this report in full and to consider how the recommendations can be applied in their particular context.
+Read the report in full to consider how to apply the recommendations in your particular context.
 If identification of SEN for children in the early years is effective, then provision is more likely to make a difference.

-• Given the significant incidence of speech, language and communication needs (SLCN) in early years, it is important to ensure that this is reflected in the professional development and training for early years practitioners.
+• Given the significant incidence of speech, language and communication needs (SLCN) in early years, it is important to ensure that we reflect this in CPD and training for early years practitioners.

-• Setting Managers should consider the different options for deploying their SENCO and how allocated time could be used to help them to be more effective in the role.
+• Consider different options for deploying your SENCO.
+How could they use allocated time to help them to be more effective in the role?

-• Working with families as equal, meaningful partners is a critical aspect of coproduction and this is the foundation for effective SEN provision.
+• Working with families as equal, meaningful partners is a critical aspect of coproduction.
+This is the foundation for effective SEN provision.
 Settings should evaluate the impact of coproduction and produce an action plan to develop this further.

-• Early years SENCOs should review the information they have about children with SEN and how this is shared across other phases and professionals.
+• Early years SENCOs should review the information they have about children with SEN. How will they share this across other phases and professionals?
 Subject to data-sharing restrictions, there should be complete transparency to ensure a continuity in provision.

-Professor Adam Boddison is the Chief Executive of nasen, a charity that supports and champions those working with, and for, children and young people with SEND and learning differences.
-For further information, visit nasen.org.uk or @nasen_org, and follow Adam on Twitter at @AdamBoddison.
+Professor Adam Boddison is chief executive of nasen, a charity that supports and champions those working with, and for, children and young people with SEND and learning differences.
+For further information, visit nasen.org.uk or @nasen_org.